rapid7/warden/README.md

 ## Description

 Warden is a microservice which runs on each node of a vault cluster.
-It allows [propsd][] to authenticate with vault in a secure manner.
+It allows [tokend][] to authenticate with vault in a secure manner.

 Warden runs on [Node.js][].